Rakib Hossain (footballer, born 1973): Early life

-Rakib Hossain was born on March 10, 1973, in Shariatpur District, Bangladesh, to Abdul Khalek Howlader and Begum Sayedunnesa.
+Rakib Hossain was born on 10 March, 1973, in Shariatpur District, Bangladesh, to Abdul Khalek Howlader and Begum Sayedunnesa.
 He was the seventh eldest among eleven siblings, comprising five brothers and six sisters.
 Growing up, he idolized players like Monir Hossain Manu.
 In 1986, Rakib moved to Dhaka to pursue his dream of becoming a footballer.
 While studying at Kakoli High School & College, he began his football journey by playing in the Pioneer League for the junior team of MSPCC City Club.
 Impressing coach, Shahiduddin Ahmed Selim, he was promoted to the senior team, and played in the Second Division for two years.
 In 1989, he joined the First Division club PWD SC.

 Club career

 Following two seasons at PWD SC, Rakib joined Brothers Union, a move facilitated by Brothers' coach, Shahiduddin Ahmed Selim.
 During his lone season at the club, Brothers finished in third-place with Rakib scoring four league goals.
 In 1994, following the gentlemen's agreement made by Brothers Union, Mohammedan SC and Dhaka Abahani to lower player salaries, Rakib joined Muktijoddha Sangsad KC and in his debut season at the club he won the Federation Cup.

 In 1995, Rakib was named Sports Writers Association's Best Footballer for his performances at both club and international level.
 In the same year, he represented Calcutta-based East Bengal Club, and during his time in India he played in both the Federation Cup and IFA Shield, winning the latter.
 In the IFA Shield semi-final match against Mohun Bagan on 6 February 1995, Rakib scored the game's only goal to hand East Bengal a victory in the Kolkata Derby.
 He eventually returned to Bangladesh, and represented Dhaka Abahani in the 1995 Premier Division League.
-In the 1997-98 season, Rakib helped Muktijoddha Sangsad win both his and their inaugural Premier Division League title and also the Mahanagari Cup, finishing the latter as top-scorer and the lone scorer of the final against Mohammedan.
+In the 1997–98 season, Rakib helped Muktijoddha Sangsad win both his and their inaugural Premier Division League title and also the Mahanagari Cup, finishing the latter as top-scorer and the lone scorer of the final against Mohammedan.

-Rakib represented Mohammedan at the 2000 National League, and finished the tournament as joint top-scorer with three goals.
-He also played as a guest player for Muktijoddha Sangsad at the 2001–02 Asian Club Championship.
-In the 2003-04 season, Rakib captained Dhaka Abahani, and aside from the Premier Division he also led the club during the 2004 National League.
+Rakib joined Mohammedan and won the 1999 Premier Division League.
+He also represented the team in the 2000 National League, and finished the tournament as joint top-scorer with three goals.
+He also played as a guest player for Muktijoddha in the 2001–02 Asian Club Championship.
+In the 2003–04 season, Rakib captained Dhaka Abahani, and aside from the Premier Division he also led the club during the 2004 National League.
 However, after suffering a groin injury mid-season, he was stripped of the captaincy by club official Ashrafuddin Ahmed Chunnu.
 Rakib retired after representing Abahani in the Bhutan King's Cup in October 2004.